ingageco/capacitor-site/pages/docs/basics/progressive-web-app.md

 # Building Progressive Web Apps

-<p class="intro">Capacitor has first-class support for Progressive Web Apps, making it easy to build an app that runs natively on iOS and Android, but also on the web as a mobile web app or "Progressive Web App."</p>
+Capacitor has first-class support for Progressive Web Apps, making it easy to build an app that runs natively on iOS and Android, but also on the web as a mobile web app or "Progressive Web App."

 ## What is a Progressive Web App?